ezishiri/RayTracer/README.md

 # RayTracer
-Implementation of the Ray Tracing Algorithm for Rendering 3d Objects
+In an effort to understand computer graphics, here is an in progress attempt at implementing the ray tracing algorithm for rendering 3d objects